Wuerike/hudi-and-glue-locally/README.md

 ## Docker Compose Details

-- glue: AWS Glue + Spark environment
-- minio: Object storage compatible with Amazon S3
-- aws: AWS CLI to create a Minio bucket

 ### AWS Glue

-You can open the jupyter lab at http://localhost:8888/lab/ and use the sample notebook to CRUD a Hudi table.
+It's the AWS Glue + Spark environment, you can use it by opening the jupyter lab at http://localhost:8888/lab/, the `hudi_evaluation` sample notebook contains basic CRUD operations on Apache Hudi table.

 Refer to this [AWS blog post](https://aws.amazon.com/pt/blogs/big-data/develop-and-test-aws-glue-version-3-0-jobs-locally-using-a-docker-container/) to check more details about it.

 ### Minio

-You can acces the Minio UI at http://localhost:9000, it will require an user and a password, both are set to `minioadmin`
+Object storage compatible with Amazon S3, you can acces the Minio UI at http://localhost:9000, it will require an user and a password, both are set to `minioadmin`

 ### AWS CLI

-The AWS CLI will create a bucket called `warehouse` and move the sample data at `data/transactions.json` to `warehouse/raw`.
+CLI to apply s3 commands, it's used to create a bucket called `warehouse` and move the sample data from `data/transactions.json` to `warehouse/raw`.